xing-lab-pitt/GraphVelo/README.md

 }
 ```

-**[More docs and examples coming soon!!!
-Read the Docs website still under construction, suggestions welcome!]**

 ## Key Features

 - Refine the velocity vectors estimated by any methods (e.g., splicing-based, metabolic labeling-based, pseudotime-based, lineage tracing-based, etc.) to the data manifold.